zstorc/ecology-manuscript/README.md

 ## Introduction

-This repository contains the R script and data files for the multivariate models in the manuscript "Interannual variation in climate is a causal mechanism underlying year effects in community assembly".
+This repository contains the R script and data files for the multivariate models in the manuscript entitled 'NATURAL VARIATION IN PLANTING-YEAR CLIMATE EXPLAINS VARIATION IN DEVELOPING FLORISTIC COMPOSITION OF RESTORED PRAIRIE'.

 ## How to run the analyses